StanfordSpezi/Spezi/Sources/Spezi/Spezi.docc/Spezi Guide.md

 ## Repository Setup

 A repository MUST be in full conformance to the GitHub Community Standards, checked by the insights tab of your repository, e.g., the [Spezi Community Standards Insights](https://github.com/StanfordSpezi/Spezi/community).
 Feel free to link and use the Spezi community guidelines and other community standards of Spezi.
-P lease ensure you reference and credit the Spezi team if you reuse any setup.
+Please ensure you reference and credit the Spezi team if you reuse any setup.
 You can learn more about open-source best practices at the [Open Source Guides page](https://opensource.guide).

 The repository MUST follow the [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow) with automated safeguards before merging the code as defined in the sections below.